 Ognjenka, July 2020. (photo by Milivoj Vučanović)

-The young female has been given the name “Ognjenka”.
+The young female “Ognjenka”.
 The bird was big, in good condition.
 She was professionally processed, ringed with a metal ring of the Center for Marking Animals of the Natural Museum in Belgrade, as well as a plastic ring (mark “AL”, red color on the left leg).
 She was tagged with 25 grams “Ornitela” GPS/GSM satellite transmitter, with solar power as well, and the bird was safely returned to the nest.

 “Home Range” before leaving for migration.